abhiroopdatta7/YABT/README.md

 # Yet Another Build Tool (YABT)

-This is a attempt to create a YAML based build tool for "C" and "C++" Programming
+This is a attempt to create a YAML based build tool for "C" and "C++" Programming.

+The idea is to create a very high level `yaml` based build system which is very is to read/write/update, will generate be abale to generate to other build system like: Makefile, Ninja-build

 ## IDEA